When is the library open?

 Do you accept book donations?

 The Friends of the Library accept donations year-round for their annual book sale.
 Please drop off items at the Friends book drop, located in the parking lot at 30 Harrison Avenue.
-There will be an attended book drop on Friday and Saturday mornings from 9 a.m. to noon, beginning in the spring.
-A specific date will be posted here during late winter or early spring.
+You can also drop off books in our donation bin, located in the rear of the building.

 When is the library book sale?

 The annual Friends of the Library book sale is held in the fall each year.

 Does the library have a delivery program for residents who cannot get to the library?

 Yes, please call the Reference department at 203.488.1441, ext.
 318 for more information.